-LED Color LED Status Description
+LED Status Description

+Off The access point is off.

-Blue On The access point is on.
+Blue The access point is on.

-Purple On The access point is starting up.
+Purple The access point is starting up.

-Amber Flashing Error.

-Off Off The access point is off.
+Flashing Purple The access point cannot establish a connection to the network.

+Flashing Purple and Blue The access point experienced a problem starting up.
+The access point will restart.